saeed-mcu/nginx-operator/README.md

 * An operator-sdk binary installed locally
 * Make sure your user is authorized with cluster-admin permissions.

-## STEP 1 : Setting up your project
+## Step 1 : Setting up your project

 First, create an empty project directory and cd into it.
 ```bash